unicef/publicgoods-toolkit/community.md

 of the rest of the project.
 Project metrics, especially as they change over time, are strong signals that add to the understanding of a project.
 They are not, however, very informative on their own.

+[TODO: draft simplest recommendation of existing project  1) vibrancy -- look at bug tracker 2) diversity of developers and commercial participants; 3) maturity markers for sustainability (documentation, clear processes, support); 4) consider level of commercial participation.
+Also - actually talk to participants from as diverse backgrounds as possible so you get a sampling.
+What’s their insight?]

 Community health, as outlined above, matters to DPGs because community health is the key to sustainability.
 Those who are investing in those